olaniyan4m/Thenga-Project/FINAL_DEPLOYMENT_GUIDE.md

 ## 🚀 **Ready to Deploy?**

 **Your app is running and ready!
-Just go to https://expo.dev and import your `PezelaAppStore` project to get started!**
+Just go to https://expo.dev and import your `ThengaAppStore` project to get started!**

 **The web interface is the easiest way to deploy without any command line issues!** 🎉